pkb/obsidian-extensions-list/plugins/ai-assistant.md

 ## Latest Updates

+- Chat interface has been updated; you can now delete messages and edit your past messages.
 - Claude Sonnet 3.5 latest, Opus latest and GPT-4o mini, o1-preview and o1-mini are now available.

 ## How to use